Key Focus Areas

 VEPA supports student programs including internships to Tongan and overseas students.
 These programs help to encourage and engage the team through different learning systems and programs

-International partnerships are key to VEPA and programs and opportunities within Tonga are supported by a wide range of partner organizations, individuals, programs and Governments.
+International partnerships are key to VEPA.
+Programs and opportunities within Tonga receive support from a wide range of partner organizations, individuals, programs, and governments.

 Thank you we aren’t VEPA without you!